Sébastien Érard: Notable Érard artists

-Franz Liszt is said to have played a six-octave Érard piano in Paris in 1824. Érard put him under contract from about this time until 1825, so when he toured England they sponsored him and he played their pianos.
+Franz Liszt is said to have played a six-octave Érard piano in Paris. Érard put him under contract from about this time until 1825, so when he toured England they sponsored him and he played their pianos.

+In 2017, Daniel Barenboim unveiled a piano with straight-strung bass strings, inspired by Liszt's Érard piano and developed with the help of Chris Maene, who also built it.
+Barenboim appreciates its clarity of tone and greater control over the tonal quality (or color).
+In 2019, Barenboim performed on this piano in a concert with the Berlin Philharmonic Orchestra.

 In literature

 The Érard Grand piano has been featured as part of the story line in The Piano Tuner by Daniel Mason.